remie92/Niko-Farm/README.md

 - 100x100 world (Could be bigger)
 - Fullscreen
 - Grow wheat on a farm!
-- There is a house!
+- There are 3 structures!
+- Autosaving!

 ## Installation